A Magnesium Deficiency Could be the Cause of your Health Problems | Amoils.com

 Various sleep disorders could also be due to such a magnesium deficiency, causing people to wake up frequently during the night, possibly with symptoms of insomnia, restless leg syndrome(RLS) or even night terrors.

 These include constipation, anxiety, irritability, cluster headaches and many more.

 Researchers have found that magnesium takes part in the transmission of hormones, neurotransmitters, minerals and mineral electrolytes.
 Such research has concluded that magnesium controls cell membrane thereby controlling the release of many hormones, nutrients and neurotransmitters.
 It is magnesium that manages the outcome of potassium and calcium in the body.
 A deficiency will only lead to calcium being deposited in soft tissues such as kidneys, arteries, joints, the brain and more, so that both potassium and calcium are lost in urine.

 Protection from toxins

-Magnesium is very important for protecting our cells from aluminum, mercury, lead, cadmium, beryllium and nickel.
+Magnesium is very important for protecting our cells from aluminium, mercury, lead, cadmium, beryllium and nickel.
 Low levels of magnesium can contribute to a heavy metal deposition in the brain that may be responsible for the more serious conditions such as Parkinson’s, multiple sclerosis and Alzheimer’s.
 Heavy metal toxicity may also lead to learning disorders in children.

 If you are suffering from stress or anxiety, your adrenal glands will need extra magnesium.
 And compounding the problem can be drinking a lot of coffee or alcohol because, along with other important minerals, your magnesium can be flushed out of your system – often when you need it the most.